-Solar owners in smoke affected areas, particularly those who’ve been sheltering in air conditioned homes more than usual, might be wondering how well their rooftop systems are performing under the haze.
+Solar owners in smoke affected areas, particularly those who’ve been sheltering in air conditioned homes (read more about how to reduce electricity bills using aircon and solar) more than usual, might be wondering how well their rooftop systems are performing under the haze.

 Solar monitoring company Solar Analytics has found that rooftop PV systems in Sydney and Canberra saw PV output plummet by 15 – 45% on heavy smoke haze days.